10 Silent Signs Your House Has a Major Electrical Problem

-Switch cover plates should be treated in the same way, with one exception: Dimmer switches commonly get warm to the touch, since they are dissipating the excess electrical energy in order to create the dimming effect.
+Switch cover plates should be treated in the same way, with one exception: Dimmer switches commonly get warm to the touch, since they dissipate the excess electrical energy to create the dimming effect.
 However, even dimmer switch cover plates should never be uncomfortably hot to the touch.
 Excess heat is why you should always check the wattage before you install a dimmer switch.

 Sure, Hollywood movies would have us believe flickering house lights are a sure sign of ghostly visitors.
 But it's much more likely there is a loose electrical connection.
 If the flickering is contained to a single light fixture, the fix is usually fairly straightforward.
 If it's affecting multiple lights or rooms, then the problem is likely farther back in the circuit.
 If it's the whole house that flickers, the problem may lie in the breaker box or at the utility drop outside your home.
 In that case, your best bet is to contact a licensed electrician to handle the troubleshooting for you.

-If the issue is with a light socket and you want to fix it yourself, here’s a great article to help get you started: Repair a Light Fixture.
+If the issue is with a light socket and you want to fix it yourself, here's how to repair a light fixture.

-As a result, aluminum is no longer used for residential branch-circuit wiring, and the U.S. Consumer Product Safety Commission (CPSC) has found that homes with aluminum wiring may be up to 55 times more likely to suffer fire damage.
-There are a few different ways to address existing aluminum wiring, from using specialized connectors to a complete home rewire.
-If you suspect your home has aluminum wiring, it’s worth a call to a licensed electrician to discuss options.
+That's why aluminum is no longer used for residential branch-circuit wiring.
+The U.S. Consumer Product Safety Commission (CPSC) has found that homes with aluminum wiring may be up to 55 times more likely to suffer fire damage.
+There are a few ways to address existing aluminum wiring, from using specialized connectors to a complete home rewire.
+If you suspect your home has aluminum wiring, it's worth a call to a licensed electrician to discuss options.

-It’s probably no surprise that the smell of something burning should be an immediate warning sign!
-If the wiring in your electrical system is heating up enough to melt its plastic sheathing, then you’re facing an imminent risk of fire, and you need to take immediate action.
-Try to identify the source of the issue—whether it’s limited to one fixture or is a problem at the breaker box—and get it resolved quickly.
-Family Handyman has troubleshooting guides for everything from outlets to lamps that aren’t functioning properly.
-But if you’re not completely comfortable with a DIY fix, reach out to a pro ASAP!
+It's probably no surprise that the smell of something burning should be an immediate warning sign!
+If the wiring in your electrical system is heating up enough to melt its plastic sheathing, you're facing an imminent risk of fire and you need to take immediate action.
+Try to identify the source of the issue, whether at one fixture or the breaker box, and get it resolved quickly.
+Family Handyman has troubleshooting guides for everything from outlets to lamps that aren't functioning properly.
+But if you're not completely comfortable with a DIY fix, reach out to a professional.

 Improperly Grounded Flexible Gas Lines

-Corrugated stainless steel tubing (CSST) or “flex line” is a popular choice to supply gas throughout your home.
-But it’s important that it is properly grounded to avoid disastrous blowouts.
-An electrical surge (most often in the case of a lightning strike on or near your property) can potentially rupture the corrugated tubing, leading to a gas leak or explosion.
+Corrugated stainless steel tubing (CSST) or "flex line" is a popular choice to supply gas throughout your home.
+But it's important that it is properly grounded to avoid disastrous blowouts.
+An electrical surge, most often in a lightning strike on or near your property, can potentially rupture the corrugated tubing, leading to a gas leak or explosion.

-It’s important to note that this photo shows an improperly grounded CSST line.
-As explained in Family Handyman‘s What’s Wrong with This Picture feature, the clamp could potentially pierce the line, while the sheathing acts as a barrier, defeating the purpose of the grounding.
-Making sure your home is properly grounded is an essential part of any storm survival guide.
+It's important to note that this photo shows an improperly grounded CSST line.
+As explained in this story, the clamp could potentially pierce the line.
+And the sheathing acts as a barrier, defeating the purpose of the grounding.

 Ungrounded = Shocks